Prof Derrick Rowley

 Photo credit: Rowley family.

 A distinguished academic and researcher, Derrick Rowley was Emeritus Professor of Microbiology and Immunology at the University of Adelaide.
 For more than 28 years, Derrick was one of the most active, outspoken and productive members of the Australian community of immunologists.
-In 1970 Professor Derrick Rowley was instrumental in founding the Australian (now Australasian) Society for Immunology to provide a network for discussion, information exchange and collaboration in clinical, experimental, cellular and molecular immunology in humans and animals and was elected its first President.
+In 1970 Professor Derrick Rowley was instrumental in founding the Australian (now Australian and New Zealand) Society for Immunology to provide a network for discussion, information exchange and collaboration in clinical, experimental, cellular and molecular immunology in humans and animals and was elected its first President.
 He remained actively involved after his term as President and the Society recognized the value of his contributions by making him an Honorary Life Member.
 He also had a long association with the Australian Journal of Experimental Biology and Medical Science (renamed Immunology and Cell Biology in 1988), acting as Editor-in-Chief from 1963 till the end of 1987, when he accepted the less demanding position of Deputy Editor for some years.
 He served on the National Health and Medical Research Council for six years.

 Together with his colleagues, he consistently pursued his interests in immunity to enteric infections and in the properties of bacteria that enable them to colonize and grow in animals, including humans.
 This work earned a fine reputation throughout the world.
 He was appointed to a number of World Health Organization (WHO) advisory positions, including that of Chairman of the WHO Committee of Diarrhoeal Disease Research.
 In 1965 he was appointed as the Australian representative on the Advisory Board of the Cholera Research Laboratory in Bangladesh and subsequently served as Chairman of the Scientific Program Committee of the International Centre of Diarrhoeal Diseases Research, based in Bangladesh.